 UPDATED FASTER RECIPE: Good news - I eliminated the 2-hour resting time.
 Keep in mind that whole wheat will always produce a heavier, more dense loaf.
 You'll need a Dutch oven (I use a 3 1/2 quart Dutch oven for this loaf) and it's good to have oven gloves and an oven thermometer. - Jenny Jones

 - 1/4 teaspoon yeast (active dry or instant)

 - (about 2 Tablespoons extra flour for shaping)

 - Combine flour, yeast and salt in a large bowl.
 Stir in water until it’s well combined.

-- Cover with plastic wrap and let stand overnight at room temperature for 10-12 hours.
+- Cover with plastic wrap and let stand overnight at room temperature for 10-12 hours or longer.

 - After 30 minutes, remove lid and parchment paper.
 Return, uncovered, to oven and bake 10 - 15 more minutes.

 Bread Too Dense?
 Try 2 cups of whole wheat flour + 1 cup of all purpose or bread flour for a softer loaf.

 (Still want the old recipe?
 Click here.)